 Jill was born and raised in N’Quatqua, a small First Nation about 75 km north of Whistler in the St’at’imc Territory.
 After high school, she did the opposite of most folks, and moved eastward to get a Bachelor of Arts at the University of Guelph.
 She’s been lucky enough to live in: Guelph, Ontario; Konstanz, Germany; and York, England.
 But she couldn’t resist the call of the mountains, and returned home to Beautiful British Columbia in 2017.

 Jill is excited to bring her passion for writing and storytelling to Zero Ceiling.
-An avid bibliophile and tarot reader, she’s thinking it might be high time to learn how to do a snow sport.
+An avid bibliophile and dancer, she’s thinking it might be high time to learn how to do a snow sport.

 Life Skills Coordinator

 Laura worked with agencies in Chile, Cambodia, Morocco, and the Philippines to promote environmental education and advocacy in rural areas.
 She returned home to BC in 2014 to work in the DTES of Vancouver as a mental health and addictions worker.
 Among other roles since returning to Canada, she has delivered Life Skills programming for Community Living BC, and is an Outreach Support Worker for Howe Sound Women’s Centre.

 Laura first visited Whistler when she was 10, on a school field trip.
 The snow and beauty of the mountains were always a fond memory and she made Whistler her permanent home in 2016.
 She enjoys stargazing, snowboarding, and is thrilled to take on the unique privilege of helping youth thrive in this special place at Zero Ceiling.

 Lizi graduated from the University of Cambridge with a degree in Education, and then trained as a high school teacher in London.
 She came to Whistler to ski, and still does so every time she can.
 When the snow melts, Lizi can be found climbing, hiking and camping.